-Foremost among the weaknesses identified were the lack of funds, focus, baseline information, monitoring and evaluation, openness and transparency, research knowledge, gender sensitivity, appropriate management tools, and the recognition by sector support agencies.
-The language and communication barriers as well as the unwillingness to speak and to share responsibilities and pay were labeled as weaknesses.
+Foremost among the weaknesses identified were the lack of funds. focus. information. baseline monitoring and evaluation, openness and transparency, research knowledge, gender sensitivity, appropriate management tools, and the recognition by sector support agencies.
+The language and communication barriers as well as the unwillingness to speak and share to responsibilities and pay were labeled as weaknesses.